Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 - NodePort: Can multi-node.
 Balancing Algorithm: Random.

-Services are reachable by clients on the same LAN.
-Note for security your k8s host nodes should be on a private subnet, thus clients on the internet won’t be able to reach this service. - LoadBalancer: Provisions external facing LB.
+- LoadBalancer: Provisions external facing LB.
 Services are reachable by everyone connected to the internet (Common architecture is L4 LB is publicly accessible on the internet by putting it in a DMZ.
 Or giving it both a private and public IP and k8s host nodes are on a private subnet) (sudo $(which cloud-provider-kind) for local k8s so that LB works)

 - Kind: Ingress